-Prerequisite: Intro to Computer Science, Intro to Programming, or equivalent, and teacher approval
+Prerequisite: Computer Science Principles, or equivalent, and teacher approval

 AP Computer Science A is equivalent to a first-semester, college level course in computer science.
 The course introduces students to computer science with fundamental topics that include problem solving, design strategies and methodologies, organization of data (data structures), approaches to processing data (algorithms), analysis of potential solutions, and the ethical and social implications of computing.
 The course emphasizes both object-oriented and imperative problem solving and design using Java language.
 These techniques represent proven approaches for developing solutions that can scale up from small, simple problems to large, complex problems.
 The AP Computer Science A course curriculum is compatible with CS1 courses in colleges and universities.